atifaziz/LinqPadless/README.md

 LINQPad-specified methods like `Dump` and those on its `Util` class will cause compilation errors when the compiled C# script is executed.
-This issue can be addressed by using faking/emulation library of sorts, like [FakeLinqPad][fakelp].
+This issue can be addressed by using a faking/emulation library of sorts, like [FakeLinqPad][fakelp].

 When generating an executable, referenced assemblies (whether from NuGet